mtdxc/libp2p.specs/pubsub/README.md

 > go-libp2p-pubsub (reference implementation of this spec) only allows
 > configuring a single top-level `message_id_fn`.
 This function may, however,
 > vary its behaviour based on the topic (contained inside its `Message`)
 > argument.
-Thus, it's feasible to implement a per-topic policy using branch
+Thus, it's feasible可行的 to implement a per-topic policy using branch
 > selection control flow logic.
 In the near future, go-libp2p-pubsub plans to
 > push down the configuration of the `message_id_fn` to the topic level.
 Other
 > implementations are encouraged to do the same.